grey-fish/grey-fish.github.io/Natas/Level8.md

 ## Solution

 Look at the code, we're asked to input a value, which when encoded becomes `"3d3d516343746d4d6d6c315669563362"`<br/><br/>
 Fortunately, we can read the function used to perform encoding.
-Our task is to analyze it and reverse-engineer it.
+Our task is to analyze and reverse-engineer it.

 ```php
 function encodeSecret($secret) {